 Then Determine What The Data Is Saying.

 Does the data point to opportunities?
 Are there trouble spots?
 Do brand social media platforms present a consistent look, voice and unified message?
 Are customers complaining about similar product or service issues?
 Is the brand consistently posting quality content and consistently responding to customers?
 Are there social platforms where customers are talking about the brand, yet there isn’t an official brand presence?
-Answer these questions and use a five-point scale to mark each channel as a problem (1) or an opportunity (5) for a defensive or offensive social media strategy.
+Is the social media channel a problem or an opportunity for a defensive or offensive social media strategy.

 Determining the “Why” for each social action is important.
 If you can’t think of a strategic purpose then reevaluate the effort.
 Is maintaining a brand account on specific social media platforms worth the organization’s time?
 Once a purpose is determined, identify the social media metrics to measure performance.
 Ask questions such as, “Why does the organization have a Pinterest page and how is success being measured?”
 “Because everyone is there” and “to increase followers” is not enough.
 If you know the business purpose and metrics ask, “How has the platform performed?
 With roughly 10% of marketing budgets spent on social media it is more important than ever to connect social action to higher-level business objectives and justify expense.